isabella232/data-workbench.en-1/help/home/c-geo-oview/c-upgrd-uninst-geo/t-upgrd-geo.md

 ---
 description: Steps to upgrade the Geography profile and update the Geography lookups on your data workbench server.
-seo-description: Steps to upgrade the Geography profile and update the Geography lookups on your data workbench server.
-seo-title: Upgrading Data Workbench Geography
 solution: Analytics
 title: Upgrading Data Workbench Geography
 topic: Data workbench